 This course will include a brief review of material covered in Spanish 1.
-It will aim at improving communication skills and will expand vocabulary and knowledge of structures and grammatical concepts on topics such as telling about your family and home, celebrations, clothing and shopping, travel and leisure.
+It will aim at improving communication skills and will expand vocabulary and knowledge of structures and grammatical concepts on topics such as talking about your family and home, celebrations, clothing and shopping, travel and leisure.
 Students will work towards increasing oral proficiency.
 An expanded appreciation of the cultures of Spanish-speaking countries will be a focus of this class.

-HONORS SI PANISH 2 Course ID: FL602HFA Grade: 9-10 Credit: 1.0 Prerequisite: Teacher Recommendation NCAA In this class, st tudents complete e both Spanish 2 and Spanish 3 coursework in on e year, allowing them to enter
+HONORS SPANISH 2 Course ID: FL602HFA

+Grade: 9-10 Credit: 1.0 Prerequisite: Teacher Recommendation

-Spanish 4 upon successful complete both Spanish 2 and Spanish 5 coursework in one year, anowing them to enter Spanish 4 upon successful completion of the course.
+In this class, students complete both Spanish 2 and Spanish 3 coursework in one year, allowing them to enter Spanish 4 upon successful completion of the course.
 The class combines the essential curriculum of both Spanish 2 and 3 courses at an accelerated pace and demands more of students than the regular Spanish 2 and 3 courses, both inside and outside of the class.

-SPANISH 3 Course ID: FL603SFA Grade: 10-12 Credit: 1.0 Prerequisite: 70% or better in Span 2 NCAA Students will be e able to demonstrate comprehension of messages and authentic sources to gain information.
-They will expre ess ideas, needs, emotions, likes, and dislikes, suggestions and op inions by initiating and engaging in conversation s, and writing for a variety of purposes and audiences.
+SPANISH 3 Course ID: FL603SFA

+Grade: 10-12 Credit: 1.0 Prerequisite: 70% or better in Span 2

+Students will be able to demonstrate comprehension of messages and authentic sources to gain information.
+They will express ideas, needs, emotions, likes, and dislikes, suggestions and opinions by initiating and engaging in conversations, and writing for a variety of purposes and audiences.
 Students will work towards increasing oral and written proficiency on topics such as school and extracurricular activities, daily routine, travel, shopping, narration of past events, childhood and professions.
 Instruction in this class is conducted almost entirely in Spanish and students are expected to communicate in Spanish the majority of the time.